Research Funding Schemes

 Research Project Funding

-The Research Project Funding (RPF) scheme provides financial assistance up to a maximum of S$20,000 to support research projects and activities.
-It encourages and promotes the undertaking and realisation of small or medium-scale research projects as well as research-related activities that lead to a publishable outcome, and potentially to further in-depth investigations in the research topic
+The Research Project Funding (RPF) scheme provides financial assistance to support research projects and activities.
+It encourages and promotes the undertaking and realisation of small or medium-scale research projects as well as research-related activities that lead to a publishable outcome, and potentially to further in-depth investigations in the research topic.

 Past-Approved RPF Projects include: